Siddh-2006/SatQuery_AI/docs/01-system-design.md

 ## 4. Model And Tool Registry

 The registry is the control point between orchestration and inference.
-A specialist contributes a capability description, prompt contract, and tool implementation.
-The orchestrator exposes only registered, ready capabilities;
+Each specialist contributes a capability description, prompt contract, and tool implementation.
+The orchestrator uses these contracts to select the correct specialist for the task and to keep model inputs and outputs consistent.
-future or unavailable tools cannot be selected merely because the main model mentions them.

 ```mermaid
 flowchart LR